luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 To perform the a focussed analysis of the 167 retained introns identified using VAST-tools,

 Run Sections A, B,  C "Import time effect" from `import_VASTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`

 Then run `get_relative_coverage_inteactive.R` script.

-This uses a combination of threshold but accounts for the depth of coverage between different samples.
+This approach uses a combination of threshold but accounts for the depth of coverage between different samples.
+Uses [MaxEntScan of 5' and 3' end](http://genes.mit.edu/burgelab/maxent/Xmaxentscan_scoreseq.html) to identify splice sites.

 First run the global analysis to get the big picture of splicing events in VCP vs CTRL.
 SVD & PCA analysis clustering by mutation.
 Then run detailed analysis according to specific genes or features.
 Multivariate analysis of the 2 VCP mutants.